 - Additional criminal charges

-At Prison Professors, our experts offer extensive training on the prison culture to teach our clients how to avoid disciplinary infractions.
-An individual who fully understands the disciplinary code, and then avoids committing disciplinary infractions, stands the best chance of not being charged.
-Yet living in prison can bring complications that no one can expect.
+Sadly, living in prison can bring complications that no one expects.
 Although we can control our own decisions and behavior, we cannot control the decisions and behaviors of others.
 Sometimes, the toxic culture of confinement brings consequences that no one anticipates.

 He will not have much insight into the values or motivations of the person who shares a cell, room, cubicle, or bunk with him.
 If it’s a person from a criminal lifestyle who chooses to engage in contraband, that person may hide the contraband in the living quarters.
 What will happen if a guard discovers that contraband?